 Amusingly, there's even combat, in the most perfunctory sense: you simply move into a ghost to battle it, and the game tells you how much damage you're doing to one another with each press of an arrow key.
 This is a really smart reinterpretation of a classic.
 I think you'll like it a lot.

 Nyarlu Labs.
-Download it from the developer's site.
+Download it from

 Another interpretation of Pac-Man, Forget-Me-Not is about as far removed from its slow, careful pace as it's possible to get.
 This is Pac-Man reimagined as an even faster-paced arcade game, one in which a whole load of other game mechanics come into play.